Home Search Links About Us Updates Login

 FISHER NO. 15

-Built in 1871, by Cramp Shipbuilding of Philadelphia, Pennsylvania as the Emily.
+Built in 1871, by the Cramp Shipbuilding Company of Philadelphia, Pennsylvania as the Emily and was operated as a passenger vessel.

 In 1944, the vessel was acquired by the Fisher Towboat Company of Philadelphia, Pennsylvania.
 Where she was renamed as the Fisher No. 15.
-Originally steam-powered, and operated as a passenger vessel, she was re-powered and modified for towing.
+And, was converted for use as a towing vessel.

 In 1955, she was acquired by McAllister Brothers Towing of New York, New York.
 Where the tug retained her name.

 In 1956, the tug was acquired by the Daniels Oil Company of Manteo, North Carolina.
+Where she retained her name.

+In 1962, she was acquired by the Maritime Salvage Company of Norfolk, Virginia.
 Where the tug retained her name.

-In 1962, the tug was acquired by Maritime Salvage of Norfolk, Virginia, where the tug retained her name.

-She was later acquired by Sadler Towing of Norfolk, where the tug retained her name.
+In 1963, she was acquired by the Sadler Towing Company of Norfolk, Virginia.
+Where the tug retained her name.

 In 1973, the tug was scrapped.